-We often hear people say, ‘I have acidity problems.’
+We often hear people say, “I have acidity problems.”
 But have you ever wondered what they mean by it?
 What happened when someone says they are suffering from acidity?
 How is acidity caused?
-What can you do to relieve the suffering caused by acidity?
-To answer all these questions, you must first understand what acidity means.
+What can you do to relieve the symptoms caused by acidity?
+To answer all these questions, you must understand what is acidity?

 Table of Contents